slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

     subdued, and weak, and to go unto them.

-7. To never, under any condition, allow oneself to limit the liberty of a fellow man or woman; be it economic, political, religious, sexual, etc.
+7. To never, under any condition, allow oneself to limit the liberty of a fellow man or woman, be it economic, political, religious, sexual, etc.

 8. To never worry: not about one's own life nor what tomorrow might bring, as taught in Matthew 6:25-34.

 Except for (1), I had already considered and favored all these principles before, though I should say with less profoundness than now.
 It is (4) the one that I fail the most to uphold, being so shamefully ill-disposed to judgment.
+Every philosophical stance of mine which pertains to ethics is either a corrollary of these eight principles or a mistake.